Why a scalloped tongue takes time to heal

 • long-term digestive weakness, exacerbated by irregular eating

-3. Muscle tone of the tongue must recover
+3. Tongue muscle tone must recover

 The Spleen governs muscles and flesh.
 Your tongue is composed primarily of muscle, not just tissue.
+When Spleen Qi is weak, the tongue muscles become soft, flabby and spreads outward.

 Strengthening Spleen Qi gradually restores the tongue’s muscle tone, enabling the tongue to become firmer and narrower.

-4. Daily habits continue to affect the tongue
+4. Daily habits that impact the tongue

 As you follow the Heal your Scalloped Tongue protocols, there are habits that can hurt the Spleen: